Chart Color Schemes

 The level of residential development activity in Selby is very low in comparison to the average area assessed nationally by AreaSearch

-Recent development has been exclusively standalone homes, preserving the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated population per dwelling approval is 1616 people.
-With stable or declining population forecasts, Selby may experience less housing pressure, creating favourable conditions for buyers in the future.
+The estimated population per dwelling approval is 1074 people, reflecting its quiet, low activity development environment.
+With stable or declining population forecasts, Selby may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development